Tiny Bookshop

 Tiny Bookshop is a shopkeeping simulation video game developed by Neoludic Games and published by Skystone Games.
 It is set in a fictional seaside town where the player manages a mobile bookshop.
-It was released on August 7, 2025 for Windows, Mac, and Linux.
+It was released on August 7, 2025 for Windows, Mac, Linux, and Nintendo Switch.
+It was later released on the Xbox Series X and S and became available on Xbox Game Pass on Day 1.

 Gameplay

 In Tiny Bookshop, the player assumes the role of a bookseller running a mobile bookshop in the fictional seaside town of Bookstonbury.
 The game allows players to design and decorate their trailer-turned-bookshop, sell and recommend real-world books to customers, make friends with locals, discover new locations, and complete missions around town.

 Each day the player selects a location to take their mobile bookshop in Bookstonbury.
 Then the player selects how many of each of the seven book genres they want to stock, up to the limit allowed by the bookshelves equipped in their shop.
 After starting their day, the player opens their shop and waits for customers to browse their books.
 Some non-player characters are regulars and the player can befriend them through missions.

 While selling a number of customers request help from the player to recommend a book from the shop that meets the criteria they want to read.
 These requests vary in difficulty, and the player can browse the specific titles currently populating the shelves to select a book to recommend or tell the customer they don't have a book that fits their needs.
 As the player browses available books, they see the title, author, publication date, number of pages, and a short description to help them determine what the book is.
 Many of these are real books, and some of them are fictional.